minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ceteris paribus, but the significance level of the estimator decreases.

 // contribution dummy
-// extensive and intensive margins !!!
 When including the dummy variables of pro- or anti- environmental contributions leading up the each vote, the results show no significance in the most general linear regression with control variables.
-Only when including state and year fixed effects does the anti-environmental dummy show statistical significance on a 0.05 level.
+Only when including party and state and year fixed effects does the anti-environmental dummy show statistical significance on a 0.05 level.
+For the state and year fixed effects model, the interpretation is as follows:
+A representative receiving anti-environmental contributions decreases their probability of voting pro-environmentally by 2.6 percent, and for each additional 1000 USD, the proabability of a pro-environmental vote decreases further by 0.05 percent, ceteris paribus.

 // fixed effects
 When fixing the LPM model by US state and year, the adjusted $R^2$ stays at 0.91